gaowanliang/ESP32-BLE-Touchpad/readme.md

 ## Motivation

-I bought an old Synaptics TM2334 touchpad from a Lenovo S41 laptop on Taobao for only 16 yuan including shipping.
+I bought an old Synaptics TM2334 touchpad from a Lenovo S41 laptop on Taobao (AliExpress) for only CNY 16 (in China, approx. USD 2.5) including shipping.
 I wanted to make a Bluetooth touchpad that could connect to a phone or computer.
 This touchpad is a clickpad, not a traditional button-style touchpad, so I needed a module to simulate mouse left and right buttons.
 I happened to have an ESP32 development board that I got from a roommate (for free), so I decided to use the ESP32 to implement this functionality.

 Most of today's laptop touchpads are made by Synaptics and usually use the PS/2 interface.
 By default (i.e., without any special drivers), they typically can mimic a regular PS/2 mouse, that is, they can report finger movements and button clicks, but that's it.
 To implement the multi-finger gestures we commonly use on laptops, we need to implement them ourselves.